top of page

 • Knowledge of local Brooklyn flora, fauna, history and waterways

-• Familiarity or experience with alternative educational models such as forest schools, democratic schools, nature schools, unschooling or emergent curriculum
+• Familiarity or experience with alternative educational models such as forest schools, democratic schools, nature schools, unschooling or emergent curricula

 Benefits and schedule: